Euler's method for modeling the motion of a spherical body in water

 Let's look at the main differences between these implementations.

-MATLAB: dynamic typing, types of variables are not explicitly declared.
+MATLAB: dynamic typing, variable types are not

-Julia: static typing, it is often required to specify the types of variables to improve performance.
+Julia: static typing, it is often required to specify

 types of variables to improve performance.

-Julia: starts with one but in square brackets [].
+Julia: starts with one, but in square brackets [].

 - Printing values

-MATLAB: function disp is used.
+MATLAB: The disp function is used.

-Julia: the println function is used.
+Julia: The println function is used.

 - Comments

-MATLAB: one-line comments start with %.
+MATLAB: Single-line comments start with %.

-Julia: one-line comments start with #.
+Julia: One-line comments start with a #.

-- Graphs
+- Charts

 test_MATLAB()